skalenetwork/sgxwallet/docs/prerequisites.md

 <!-- SPDX-License-Identifier: (AGPL-3.0-only OR CC-BY-4.0) -->

-# SKALE sgxwallet Prerequisites
+# SKALE SGXWallet Prerequisites

-sgxwallet depends on several freely available software components.
-These must be installed and configured before running sgxwallet.
+SGXWallet depends on several freely available software components.
+These must be installed and configured before running SGXWallet.
 This document describes how to install and configure these required components.

 ## Recommended host system

-sgxwallet has been tested and should be run on Ubuntu 18.04.
+-   Ubuntu 18.04
+-   At least 8GB RAM
+-   Swap size equals to half of RAM size

 Sgxwallet may run on other Linux distributions, but the installation process is likely to be more complicated,